wio/docs/docs/wio/install/windows.md

 * Download [Core Arduino](https://www.arduino.cc/en/Main/Software) and install it.
 This will contains all the compilers and tools needed for building and uploading the binaries
 * Go to Arduino install directory, ex: `C:\Program Files (x86)\Arduino` and from there go to `hardware\tools\avr\bin`.
 Grab the whole path and add that to your environment PATH

+### Native toolchain
+In order to develop C/C++ programs, you need to develop toolchain to compile and build those projects.
+For windows, most popular for them are `MinGW` and `Cygwin`.
+To install those, you can follow [this tutorial](https://www3.ntu.edu.sg/home/ehchua/programming/howto/Cygwin_HowTo.html) or just google instructions.